 The dial has a black matte base and day-date indicators on a white background.
 On the dial are silver-outlined spherical hour markers with neat small bar markers that encircle around the dial to form the minute ring.
 The hours and minutes hands are classic Seiko, with a sword-shaped hour hand and a stylized arrow for the minute hand.
 Both of the hands and markers are inserted with LumiBrite.
 While conventional lumes provide short-lived glow, the LumiBrite on the other hand, offers superior light intensity and longevity.

 With any serious dive watch, the bezel is of great importance; the standard for a diver’s bezel is unidirectional.
-The 007 incorporates this feature and is a one piece steel construction with a black insert and oversize white markers.
-The serrations on the bezel edge are deep, giving an ease to turn it underwater.
+The 007 incorporates this feature and is a one-piece steel construction with a black insert and oversize white markers.
+The serrations on the bezel edge are deep, giving ease to turn it underwater.

-From humble beginnings, Seiko have steadily progressed to make highly desirable technologically advanced watches.
+From humble beginnings, Seiko has steadily progressed to make highly desirable technologically advanced watches.
 There is such an impressive array of Seiko dive watches that is available in the market, however, the 007 has the upper hand in technical diver’s function.
 The external parts are tested, and immediately recognizable.
-The internals are also dependable and efficient, although somehow lack that cachet of the luxury brand.
+The internals is also dependable and efficient, although somehow lack that cachet of the luxury brand.
 For a price tag of less than $250, the Seiko 007 simply an incredible watch that belongs to best watches under $250.

 The Orient Mako is a stunning entry-level dive watch.
-Time and time again, the Mako is associated with the Seiko 007, as the ones of the best entry-level dive tool.
+Time and time again, the Mako is associated with the Seiko 007, like the ones of the best entry-level dive tool.
 The Orient Mako is a throwback to the late 1990s dive watches: the sword hands, the cursive writing and the steel-bordered calendar apertures.
-For its design and aesthetics, the Orient has some similarities to the SKX007 but the tapered bezel give a slightly more dressy feel.
-If you’re after a more subtle design aesthetic in a budget dive watch, its hard to go wrong with the Orient Mako and seats as one of the best watches under $250.
+For its design and aesthetics, the Orient has some similarities to the SKX007 but the tapered bezel gives a slightly more dressy feel.
+If you’re after a more subtle design aesthetic in a budget dive watch, it is hard to go wrong with the Orient Mako and seats as one of the best watches under $250.

 - Case: Stainless Steel